+The rightly-praised "The Body" is all quiet drama scene.
 Whedon admits that the action scene in "The Body" was out of place, but he wanted to provide the audience with some action because he knew that particular arc of stories would be fairly lacking in that department.

 Deadwood.
 Granted, it was a western drama series and not an action show, but still.
 It was the quiet scenes that were the best in the the series' run.
-Examples include the last scene of the season 1 finale, which ends with the Crowning Moment of Heartwarming where Doc is dancing with Jewel; Alma's walk to the bank after getting shot at definitely counts as this, and there were several episodes that started off with extremely quiet but memorable scenes, the best of which was arguably in the penultimate episode of season 3, "The Catbird Seat", in which there is a 10-minute-long, almost completely quiet sequence that takes place in the dark hours of morning, which captures the eerie silence of that hour with remarkable precision.
+Examples include the last scene of the season 1 finale, which ends with Doc dancing with Jewel; Alma's walk to the bank after getting shot at definitely counts as this, and there were several episodes that started off with extremely quiet but memorable scenes, the best of which was arguably in the penultimate episode of season 3, "The Catbird Seat", in which there is a 10-minute-long, almost completely quiet sequence that takes place in the dark hours of morning, which captures the eerie silence of that hour with remarkable precision.

 Battlestar Galactica.
 Helo and Starbuck in her apartment on Caprica as her father's music plays, in the otherwise action-packed episode "Valley of Darkness".
 Also Starbuck and Apollo talking on the flight deck before Starbuck is killed in "Maelstrom".